erikandersson96/portfolio-project-four/TESTING.md

 ### Python (PEP8) Validation

-I have tested my python code at [PEP8 online validation tool](http://pep8online.com/), I will show my results below with images and then a short description below each image of my solution.
+I have tested my python code at [PEP8 online validation tool](http://pep8online.com/) (link), I will show my results below with images and then a short description below each image of my solution.
 And I have seperated each django file to their respective django application within the project, the main application whattoeat and the recipes app.

 ##### whattoeat Main Project App